 Golden Perch eating Rating

 Rated as a top quality eating fish, with a lovely sweet flesh

-Fish light it’s just so much more fun.
-When targeting Perch on soft plastics I use a light 7 foot spin rod with a 2500 series reel and light line.
+Baitcaster rods and reels are a very popular choice when targeting yellowbelly.
+3-5 or 4-6 bait caster with a 2000 bait caster reel.
+However, we really enjoy using light spinning gear to target golden perch.
+We generally use a 7 foot spin rod 2-4 or 3-5 kilo class paired with a 1000, 2000 or 2500 size reel.
+Spooled with 8-12 pound line and a quality 10-14 pound leader.
 When bait fishing I use a 7 foot light rod, 3000 size reel and would go for a paternoster rig with a small sinker at the bottom.
 The paternoster rig will generally be baited up with scrub worms.

 Golden Perch can be caught all year round.
 They are quite active in the cooler months and will school up near submerged trees and structure.
 In the warmer months, they are often found in the deeper colder sections of the water system.
 They can be caught during all times of the day.
 Surprisingly the biggest ones I have caught have been during the middle of the day.

 You can obtain a free Victorian recreational fishing guide from the Victorian Fisheries Authorities web link

 If you feel this fish species guide is missing key information or needs any corrections.
 Then please let us know by emailing our team at email@example.com with specific details in the email.
 Thank you